cockroachdb/docs/src/current/cockroachcloud/folders.md

 1. Move or delete all descendant folders and clusters.
 1. Go to the **Clusters** page.
 The folders and clusters at the root of the organization are shown.
-1. Browse to the folder that contains the folder you want to delete.
+1. Browse to the location of the folder that you want to delete.
 1. Next to the folder you want to delete, click the three-dots **Action** button and select **Delete folder**.
 1. Type the name of the folder to confirm, then click **Delete**.